davispolito/MUS-545-tutorial/README.md

 Now we are almost there!

 Now VSCode knows that these libraries must be built with the tasks but our project has no information about how to compile LEAF.
 Compilation is the process that turns our C code into the actual 0s and 1s that our CPU can read.
 This task is accomplished by a Makefile.
-Now if you add these lines to the Makefile before the include you should be able to build
+Now if you add these lines to the Makefile before the line that says `include $(SYSTEM_FILES_DIR)/Makefile` you should be able to build

 ```
 LIBS += -lleaf
 LIBDIR += -L ../../../LEAF/leaf/build
-C_INCLUDES += -I../../../LEAF/leaf/Src
+C_INCLUDES += -I../../../LEAF/leaf/Src -I../../../LEAF/leaf/Inc/  -I../../../LEAF/leaf/

 ```

+your Makefile should look like this

 In order to build.
 In VSCode we press ```CMD-P``` (as a hotkey) and type ```task build_all```